How to Start a Dead ATV: Step-By-Step Guide

 The main power switch on a Polaris Sportsman XP 1000

-You usually won’t use this switch daily, but it’s good practice to turn it off to prevent shorts whenever you’re working on the bike’s electrical system or prevent parasitic battery drain when you leave the bike sitting for extended periods.
+You usually won’t use this switch daily.
+Still, it’s good practice to turn it off to prevent shorts whenever you’re working on the bike’s electrical system or prevent parasitic battery drain when you leave the bike sitting for extended periods.

-Like the kill switch that you usually don’t use every time you ride, easy to forget to turn the main power switch back on when you’re ready to use the ATV again.
+Like the kill switch you usually don’t use every time you ride, it’s easy to forget to turn the main power switch back on when you’re ready to use the ATV again.

 5. Make Sure the Battery Is Charged